Amin-MAG/My-Notes/Backend-Development.md

 ### SOAP

 It's a veteran in the field, mature, comprehensive, and XML-based.
 SOAP is heavily used in financial service and payment gateways where security and reliability are key.

+IBM and Microsoft define a new way to define the APIs in 2007 which is called WSDL.
+WSDL contains all definitions about the API such as Elements, Operations, Messages, etc..
+You can use SoapUI to see the API definition.

 ### RESTful

 They are like the Internet's backbone. popular, easy to implement, and use HTTP methods.
 If you need real-time data or operate with a highly connected data model, This might not be the right choice.